nekrozofbrionac/ibliad/README.md

 Maybe you want to do so too.

 I don't know how the config of any other window manager or so works.
-You get the jist though.
+You get the gist though.

 ## Requirements